Barak says reported Syria strike shows Israel is serious

 | MUNICH, Germany

-Israel has maintained official silence over Wednesday's raid, which Syria said targeted a military research center north-west of Damascus.
+Israel has maintained official silence over Wednesday's raid, which Syria said targeted a military research centre north-west of Damascus.

 "I cannot add anything to what you have read in the newspapers about what happened in Syria several days ago," Barak told a security conference in Munich on Sunday.